HADAS496/comics-and-Reaganomics-/index.md

   image-path="scrollstory\images\for my project\lavender-wheel-l.jpg"
 %}

+### Turns out that plot twists weren't just the realm of DC Comics—politicians were crafting their own high-stakes dramas too.
+ Take Senator Joseph McCarthy, for instance.
+In the early years of the Cold War, he spearheaded a gripping "witch hunt" that could give Batman's rogues gallery a run for their money.
+His mission?
+To sniff out alleged communist subversives like a bloodhound on a scent trail, all while leaving behind a legacy that would haunt the nation long after the 1950s faded into history.
+“Communist subversives” ended up being a catch-all label that included a unique group: homosexuals.
  Back then, they were not just considered socially awkward but were actually classified as having a mental disease and as a threat to the national security.[^note3]

 [^note3]: Robert L. Ivie, “Cold War Motives and the Rhetorical Metaphor: A Framework of Criticism,” in *Cold War Rhetoric: Strategy, Metaphor, and Ideology*, ed.
 Martin J. Medhurst et al, (Michigan State University Press, 1997), p.
 75.